 to the Lord at a restaurant, struggles with alcohol, forgiveness of others, and herself.
 She also shares the beautiful season her family is currently enjoying.
 She has written her own story titled “Judi Anne’s story for God’s Glory”.
 Amen!

 Her story is one of working through feelings of inadequacy and misconceptions about God, to embracing and sharing God’s grace and love, all while managing the ups and downs of chronic health issues.
 Alycia Myers has been married for two years to her loving husband, Josh.
-She is a nanny, and a social media influencer, going back to school, living in Lynnwood, Wa.
-Together they attend Canyon Creek Church.
-She loves being a youth leader there.
+She is a nanny, and a social media influencer, going back to school, and they live in Lynnwood, Wa.
 She is passionate about sharing her life lessons, thoughts and struggles, in person and through writing and live stories on Instagram.
 Her story and her heart are having an impact on many, of all ages and stages of life.

 My beloved son and 1st podcast guest, shares his story, of a faithful God, family, and community advocating for him, when he was too sick to do so for himself.
 January 1st, 2016, he was away at college, with 46 days of misdiagnosis, doctor and hospital negligence, a ward of the state, in a mental institution, suffering the effects of intense anti-psychotic drugs, reaching a point of abject hopelessness.
 He shares this journey, as well as his rightful diagnosis, encephalitis, and his journey to completed recovery.
 Josiah Glesener, is currently serving full-time with Cru Ministries at UC San Diego, where he graduated June 2018.
 He is passionate about helping college students, and engaging his community, grateful, healed and paying it forward.